 Years ago, I wrote this post after I was asked to do a bridal shower devotional talk.
 The topic I chose was “advice for the new bride” or Marriage Advice for Newlyweds.
 Every now and then I like to bring the topic up again (since it’s always applicable, right?).

 I thought it would be fun to ask my Instagram friends to give their thoughts on the topic of marriage advice in an Instagram post.
 Oh, my goodness – It got lots of people talking!!

-It was so fun to read the many more marriage advice tidbits of wisdom from other ladies who’ve been married a long time.
-Scroll to the bottom of this post for some of their amazing and great answers!
+It was so fun to read the many more bridal advice tidbits of wisdom from other ladies who’ve been married a long time.
+Scroll to the bottom of this post for some of their amazing insight for the bride to be advice!

 Recently, I was invited to a bridal shower.
 It was the type of shower where ladies sat together in the church basement, brought gifts for the bride to be, played the obligatory game, and someone gave a devotional.